 21 tahr were fitted with Sirtrack collars in April 2018.
 The first toxic application occurred in April 2019.
 All tahr exposed to aerial 1080 survived both the first and second phase of the operation indicating that tahr are not susceptible to 1080.
 Tahr carcasses were also used to discourage kea from potentially consuming poison bait.
 This was extremely successful and is an important outcome for both hunting and conservation.

 The results will be invaluable for better understanding how predator control can be carried out while minimising adverse effects on game animals, and should also inform what future work is required.
 You can learn more about how the ZIP trial worked in this video made by Predator Free NZ and featuring GAC’s Tim Gale:

 The Game Animal Council is supportive of the development of alternative pest control programmes that seek to maximise conservation outcomes and minimise the impact on game animals.

-More information is available here.
+Further information on ZIP’s activities is available here.